 Now, some people may want to remove the doors.
 If your cabinet or armoire has doors, especially if they're glass or in any way delicate, remove the screws that attach the hinge, making sure you keep these parts in a plastic bag that can be attached to the inside or bottom of the cabinet.

-Remove the Drawers (If They Make it Too Heavy to Move)
+Remove the Drawers If They're Too Heavy to Move

 Make Sure Drawers and Doors are Tied Closed